-Name Category of Director No. of meetings Attended No. of meetings held Mr. S. Santhanakrishnan (Chairman) Non-Executive, Independent 4 4 Mr. Siraj Chaudhary Non-Executive, Independent 4 4 Mr. L. Krishnakumar Executive Director & Group CFO 4 4 c.
-Name and designation of Compliance Officer d.
-Number of shareholders' complaints received, number solved to the satisfaction of shareholders, and number of pending complaints
+Name Category of Director No. of meetings Attended No. of meetings held Mr. S. Santhanakrishnan (Chairman) Non-Executive, Independent 4 4 Mr. Siraj Chaudhary Non-Executive, Independent 4 4 Mr. L. Krishnakumar Executive Director & Group CFO 4 4

 The minutes of the meetings of the Committee are placed before and noted by the Board.
 During the year, all recommendations of the Committee as mandatorily required were accepted by the Board.